dknight/whoopee/2024-04-25 stylua-opinionated-code-formatter-for-lua.md

 It is extremely easy to set up.
 StyLua can be installed using Rust's [cargo](https://crates.io/crates/stylua) or [npm](https://www.npmjs.com/package/@johnnymorganz/stylua).
-It depends on the packaging tools you prefer; the responding commands are:
+It depends on the packaging tools you prefer; the commands are:

 ```sh
 cargo install stylua